PRESENTATION OF AWARDS

 All our venues have a Site Manager and Administrator available to support your needs all day.
 We encourage you to be pro-active and call upon this support whenever you feel it necessary.
 You're not alone playing in the KicKStart League.
 If you feel you need help on your touchline for any reason, you are encouraged to call at Football Reception and ask for assistance and/or advice, there and then, for anything you think may become cause for complaint later.
 It makes our life much easier too.

 KicKStart Academy takes out all the hard work and provides you with:

-◦Pre-printed Match Cards (complete with all your players names)
+◦Pre-printed Team Sheets (complete with all your players names)

-◦End of Season Memento for every mini soccer player and for the winners and runners up of youth football (presented by a Sports Personality)
+◦End of Season Memento for every player (presented by a Sports Personality)

-There is no ringing round arranging your next game or trying to get a Referee, putting your nets up or even sweeping out the changing rooms.
+There is no ringing round arranging your next game or trying to get a Referee, putting your nets up, taking your nets down or even sweeping out the changing rooms.
 We do all this for you.

 You will be required to attend one League meeting and one Induction Meeting a year only, unless the need arises for a Special General Meeting.